 1

-For IT companies, cyber liability and professional indemnity are your two most critical cover types.
-Unlike trades businesses where public liability is the priority, IT businesses face their greatest exposure through data breaches, system failures, and service delivery errors.
-Build your insurance package around these two cover types first.
+For IT businesses, cyber liability and professional indemnity are the two policies that matter most.
+Unlike trades where public liability comes first, technology firms face their heaviest exposure through data breaches, system failures, and service delivery errors.
+Start with these two and add other policies around them.

 2